 No ancient documents describe the worship practices of this temple, but the existence of two standing stones and two incense altars points to the worship of two deities at this site.
 Most probably, the Israelites here worshipped “Yahweh and his Asherah,” a corruption of true biblical religion that is attested in other archaeological finds.

-Mound of Mystery (Jerusalem Post) Article giving a tour of the major finds of the site.
+Mound of Mystery (Jerusalem Post) This 2001 article giving a tour of the major finds of the site.